gitter-badger/containers_old/Tandem/README.md

 =====
 open source is software that can match tandem mass spectra with peptide sequences

-installed software
+available software
 --------
 `tandem 10-12-01-1`

 how to build
 ------------
-`sudo docker build -t biodckr/tandem 1012011/.`
+`docker build -t biodckr/tandem 1012011/.`

 how to download and install